remnrem/luna-doc/docs/ref/summaries.md

 identical signals).
 As soon as the command detects a difference it stops evaluating that pair of channels.

+<h3>Methods</h3>

+All pairs of channels are compared sample-by-sample using either the raw digital integer values or the physically scaled values.
+Two channels are classified as duplicates if the proportion of samples differing by more than a tolerance epsilon falls below a minimum proportion threshold; the comparison terminates early as soon as a sufficient number of differing samples is found, improving efficiency for long recordings.
+Channels are additionally classified as flat if all samples are within the tolerance of a constant value, or as invalid if the EDF header specifies no non-zero physical range.

 <h3>Parameters</h3>

 | Parameter | Example | Description |